orkanu/titan/README.md

 # Titan
-Wee CLI to help working with Sirius
+Wee CLI to help working with micro-frontends and/or micro-services.
+Its two main functions are:

+- It allows to have your apps under a reverse proxy
+- It has some functionalities to work with the repositories, like pulling/fetching or building the apps

 ## Roadmap